Time to read: ~3.5 minutes

 The problem that I had with this was that, so far, I was going along and creating these tables & columns with the constraints created in-line and it just galled me to have to break this flow and create these constraints as

 Checking the examples in the new Microsoft Docs didn’t show any examples that I could find of creating both constraints together on the same column so I experimented and found out that you can!

 Notice 2 things here:

-There is no need to specify a FOR <column name>on the default constraint because SQL Server can tell the constraint is to work on the column it is currently defining.
+FOR <column name>on the default constraint because SQL Server can tell the constraint is to work on the column it is currently defining.

 Great, I can keep my constraints inline!